lzctony/data-512-a1/README.md

 * pageviews_mobile-app_201508-201709.json
 * pageviews_mobile-web_201508-201709.json

-We use **Jupyter Notebook** to write functions and use **Pandas** to manipulate those json datasets in order to achieve our output date file.
+Use **Jupyter Notebook** to write functions and use **Pandas** to manipulate those json datasets in order to achieve our output date file.
 The values of all variables of the final data file are shown below

 * year: from 2008 to 2017
 * month: from 01 to 12